NOW ACCEPTING SUMMER 2026 APPLICATIONS!

 TUITION & SCHOLARSHIPS

-Tuition is $1,000 -- or $166.66. per week.
+Tuition is $1,680.
 This includes before and after care, food, field trips, instruments and t-shirts.
-Due to below-market rates, we do not pro-rate for vacations, two-week periods or sibling discounts.
-Payments can be made of any amount between now and June 24 on this website.
+We do not pro-rate for vacations or two-week periods.
+However, we do provide a 20% sibling discount.
+Payments of any amount can be made between now and June 22 on this website.
+ALL PAYMENTS MUST BE MADE BY JUNE 22.
 Click "Donation/Payment."

-Scholarships Available for Students Who Meet Income Guidelines!
-Must submit cover sheet of most recent income tax form with Social Security numbers blacked out to info@charlottecsa.org to verify income.
+Scholarships Available for Students Who Meet Guidelines!
+Students must attend a Title I school or family provide income verification.
+To verify income, email the cover sheet of most recent income tax form with Social Security numbers blacked out to info@charlottecsa.org.

 COVID-19/COLDS/FLU